gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 Project Walker is a Minecraft addon that adds a post-apocalyptic twist to the game.
 Players must now scavenge for supplies to stay alive, while also being careful of zombies, bandits, and other survivors.

 The addon features a variety of new guns, melees, medicals, foods, drinks, miscellaneous, blocks, mobs, as well as a new survival systems such as infection, bleeding, bone fracture, temperature etc.

-## Important
-**<span class="text-red">
-So far, I've spent hours over about 2 years making this add-on for you!
-I hope you like this!!
-I know, the links have ads, but I thought it would be okay if you guys spent an extra minute on the ads as a little compensation for my effort in making this free add-on!
-</span>**

 ## Developer